 The aggravating triggers in Missouri include:

-• Operating a vehicle with a high blood alcohol content
+- Operating a vehicle with a high blood alcohol content (BAC).

-• Driving with a minor passenger in the vehicle (typically 17 or younger)
+- Driving with a minor passenger in the vehicle (typically under age 17).

 What Are the Penalties for an Aggravated DWI Conviction?

-Sentencing on an aggravated DWI conviction follows Missouri’s general felony schedule under RSMo 558.011.
-There are three tiers the prosecutor can charge aggravated DWIs under:
+Sentencing on an aggravated DWI conviction follows Missouri’s general felony schedule under RSMo § 558.011, applied to whichever tier the prosecutor pleads.

 What Happens After an Aggravated DWI Arrest?

-When you are facing Aggravated Dwi charges, the state’s leverage is the felony classification.
+You may be able to get your felony charges reduced.
+Plea negotiations focus on the aggravation itself.
+The state’s leverage is the felony classification.
 Ours is whatever weakness exists in the prior record or the current evidence.
 A successful negotiation might reduce the charge to a non-aggravated DWI tier, preserving the conviction but stripping the felony exposure.
-We may file a Motion to Suppress evidence, meaning the state would not be able to use it in their case if we succeed.

 Possible Defense Strategies for an Aggravated DWI Case

-A felony charge does not guarantee a felony conviction.
+A felony classification does not guarantee a felony conviction.
 The state still has to prove the underlying DWI, the aggravating trigger, and the procedural validity of the current arrest.
-We attack each independently.
+We attack each element independently.

 We Challenge the Initial Stop